 Source: US Department of Energy, Transportation Energy Data Book.

 Globally, there are, on average, 8 people for every car in circulation.
 A significant share of car production growth is attributed to the motorization of developing countries, especially in East and Southeast Asia.
-In 2003, more than 2 million cars were sold in China alone, and this figure exploded to more than 9 million in 2008, 22 million in 2013 and 26 million in 2021.
-Comparatively, car sales in the United States, which used to be the world’s largest market, have stabilized to about 15 million per year.
+In 2003, more than 2 million cars were sold in China alone, and this figure exploded to more than 9 million in 2008, 22 million in 2013, and 26 million in 2021.
+Comparatively, car sales in the United States, which used to be the world’s largest market, have stabilized at about 15 million per year.